duyet/blog/content/posts/2015/2015-09-16-git-19-tips-for-everyday-git-use.md

 **Sample Command**`git log --oneline --graph`
 Chances are, by now you’ve used git log.
 It supports a number of command line parameters, which are very powerful, especially when used in combination.
 Here are the ones that I use the most:

-- `--author=“Alex Kras"` – Only show commits made by a certain author
+- `--author="Alex Kras"` – Only show commits made by a certain author
 - `--name-only` – Only show names of files that changed
 - `--oneline` – Show commit data compressed to one line
 - `--graph` – Show dependency tree for all commits